Jalomo1197/Design-Pattern-Code-Generator/README.md

 ## JavaParser Library
 The JavaParser library provides you with an Abstract Syntax Tree of your Java code.
 However, there are many uses of the library to generate new code during runtime.
 In this project it is done so.
 A new Abstract Syntax Tree is created during runtime, that throughout execution generation the software design pattern selected.

-## Testing
+## Preventing clashes
-Due to company deadlines, JUnit testing was not implemented for this project.
-Feel free to include test, the dependence is already in the gradle.build file.
+Before the program generates the code, it creates an the excepted directory (The package in a source location).

-## Example of execution
+This is done to check if there already exist a package with the same name.
+The program also checks for proper class names and method declarations.